 Conspirators Mercédès (Aigul Akhmetshina) and Dacaïro (Germán E Alcántara) are Jette Parker Young Artists Photo: Bill Cooper

 US tenor Brian Jagde as the besotted Don José sings with the martial thump of a military man.
 Carmen is interested – until he is interested in her.
 Russian bass Alexander Vinogradov is a very droll toreador Escamillo, more matinée crooner than fearless killer, whose urbane glamour wins over Carmen, with deadly consequences.
 Or are they deadly?
 There is a question mark at the end of the show, that some will consider a cop-out.

 Eleonora Buratto making her Royal Opera debut gave us the undisguised warmth and openness of the innocent Micaëla, Don José's faithful admirer, in her richly coloured voice.
 Let's have more from her, soon.
 There was nice work too as Carmen's friend Mercédès from Aigul Akhmetshina (who has sung the role Carmen herself elsewhere for the ROH).
 In the smugglers' famous Act II quintet she is as busy as the ever-present dancers.

-Those who saw Kosky's Saul at Glyndebourne in 2015 (revived this season) or his astonishing, all-singing, all-dancing production of Shostakovich’s The Nose (a highlight of Covent Garden's last season) will know that he makes huge demands on the chorus, and here they rise to the occasion again, cantering up and down the steps like mountain goats.
+Those who saw Kosky's Saul at Glyndebourne in 2015 (revived this season) or his astonishing, all-singing, all-dancing production of Shostakovich’s The Nose (a highlight of Covent Garden's last season) will know that he makes huge demands on the chorus.
+Here they rise to the occasion again, galloping up and down the steps and the musical staves with equal facility.